Page Breakdown

 If a section has more than 20 pages, you'll see a "+X more URLs" note at the bottom.

-- Root — pages that sit at the top level of your site (like your homepage or
+- Root — pages at the top level of your site (like

-/about), rather than inside a section like/blog/. - Single Pages — pages that are the only URL under their path.
+/about), shown in a separate dashed card when grouped that way. - Single Pages — pages that are the only URL under their path.
 Instead of showing each one as its own section card, Averi groups them together so they don't clutter the view.

 Inactive URLs